About the Authority

 Being a central entity, The Labour Market Regulatory Authority supervises the following:

-Issuing entry visas to the Kingdom and residency permits, issuing official identity cards for expatriate employees in coordination with the concerned authorities, such as the Nationality, Passport & Residence Affairs, the Ministry of Health, the Ministry of Industry, Commerce and Tourism, the Information & eGovernment Authority and the Social Insurance Organization.
+Issuing entry visas to the Kingdom and residency permits, issuing official identity cards for expatriate employees in coordination with the concerned authorities, such as the Nationality, Passport & Residence Affairs, the Ministry of Health, the Ministry of Industry and Commerce, the Information & eGovernment Authority and the Social Insurance Organization.
 The Authority issues work permits for domestic expatriate employees and those of similar status, requests medical examinations and necessary tests for expatriate employees in coordination with the concerned authorities, collects all fees related to work permits and licenses issued in accordance with the provisions of the law, and proposes programs and policies to develop the labour market in matters unrelated to it specialties and provides them to the concerned authorities.

 An organized labour market that meets the needs of the labour market, preserves the rights of all its parties, achieves social security, and ensures economic growth.

 Achieve the satisfaction of citizens, employers and expatriate employees by providing distinguished services via professional national efforts and simplified procedures.

 - Quality: Providing integrated services with high quality standards.

 - Transparency: Adopting transparency in all the Authority's operations and adopting clear systems.

 - Humanity: Dealing with expatriate employees, employers equally, and adopting humanitarian considerations in decision-making.